A Protein Smoothie – A Delicious Dietary Solution

 The animals’ story, like the story of God’s relationship with humans, is a story of relationship.
 As humans relate to God, nonhuman animals relate to the humans intended to be representatives of God in creation.

-God “makes” both human and nonhuman animals (וַיַּ֣עַשׂ אֱלֹהִים֩), but there is a difference between humans and nonhuman animals.
+God “makes” both human and nonhuman animals (וַיַּ֣עַשׂ אֱלֹהִים֩), but there is a difference between them.
 The human is in the image and likeness of God.
 What does this mean?

 As a king places a local statue to represent his rule to his subjects, God places human beings on earth to represent God’s sovereignty over creation.
 This phrase, then, establishes the intended human role in creation.
 As God’s kingly representatives, humans are to subdue and “rule the fish of the sea, the birds of the sky, the cattle, the whole earth, and all the creeping things that creep on earth.”